 Instructions

-- Slice all the cucumbers very thinly (ideally with a mandolin slicer for uniformity) and transfer to a medium sized bowl.
+- Slice the 3 crunchy Japanese or Persian cucumbers very thinly (ideally with a mandolin slicer for uniformity) and transfer to a medium sized bowl.

-- Sprinkle with salt and toss with your hands to ensure even salt coverage to draw out moisture.
+- Sprinkle with 2 tsp salt and toss with your hands to ensure even salt coverage to draw out moisture.
 Let it sit for 10 minutes.

-- Mix dressing ingredients: rice vinegar, sugar, salt, soy sauce until dissolved, then add to cucumbers to marinate for at least 1 hour.
+- Then add to cucumbers to marinate for at least 1 hour.
 It keeps well overnight too.
 Keep refrigerated until serving.

-- Sprinkle with sesame seeds just before serving.
+- Sprinkle with 0.75 tsp sesame seeds just before serving.

 Ohh, I’ve had a very similar dish a couple of times before in Japanese restaurants – I didn’t realise it was a different kind of cucumber!
 I love that dish and the look of this salad.
 Will have to keep an eye out for the Japanese/Persion varieties)